leminhquan-embedded/leminhquan-embedded/README.md

 ## About Me
-I am a third-year Electronics and Telecommunications Engineering student at Ho Chi Minh City University of Technology (HCMUT).
-I am focusing on Embedded Systems and currently learning about:
+I'm a third-year Electronics and Telecommunications Engineering student at Ho Chi Minh City University of Technology (HCMUT).
+I'm focusing on Embedded Systems and currently learning about:
 - C/C++ Programming
 - Bare-metal Programming in C